isomerpages/moe-acspri/_about-us/Vision, Mission & Values.md

 </p>
 <p>We encourage and support one another by recognising each other's strengths.
-This sense of value and appreciation builds confidence and motivates everyone to give of their best.
+This sense of value and appreciation builds confidence and motivates everyone to give their best.
 With an abundance mindset, we create an environment that promotes learning and growth.</p>
 <p><strong>RESPECT</strong>
 </p>